 Founder & product insight

-A practical note on Why we keep guided timing simple for beginner facial wellness for a low-energy week where consistency matters more than ambition, written with realistic expectations and a specific next step.
+A practical note on Beginner simplicity: guided timing for a low-energy week where consistency matters more than ambition, written with realistic expectations and a specific next step.

 Direct answer